What is Application Performance Monitoring (APM)?

 Active monitoring combined with application performance monitoring are two elements of a comprehensive monitoring strategy.
 These two pieces need to work together to provide application users with the best possible experience.

 Application performance monitoring is a vital component to any organization looking to provide users with a seamless experience.
 APM helps companies:

-Modern APM works best in conjunction with other monitoring solutions, like synthetic monitoring and digital experience monitoring tools.
+Modern APM works best in conjunction with other monitoring solutions, like active monitoring and digital experience observability tools.